KeyboardKit/KeyboardKitPro/README.md

 KeyboardKit Pro adds secondary callout action providers for the above locales.

+## Licensing

+KeyboardKit Pro requires a commercial license.

+More information about pricing and tiers can be found [here][Licenses].

 ## Contact me

 Feel free to reach out if you have questions or if you want to contribute in any way: